-- 5.4 City Council shall approve a Multi-Year Business Plan and Budget in the year prior to the first year that the business plan and budget comes into effect. - 5.5 Subject to the limitations listed in subsection 6.3, City Council shall approve an operating and capital budget in each subsequent year of a Multi-Year Business Plan and Budget.
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy

+5.5 Subject to the limitations listed in subsection 7.3, City Council shall approve an operating and capital budget in each subsequent year of a Multi-Year Business Plan and Budget.

-6.0 ADJUSTMENTS
+6. ADJUSTMENTS

-- 6.1 In each year of an approved Multi-Year Business Plan and Budget, City Council may make adjustments to the current and future years of the business plan and budget.
-Adjustments shall be made once per year, near the end of the current fiscal year during specified dates as listed in an approved meeting calendar. - 6.2 Notwithstanding subsection 6.1, Capital Budget adjustments may be made throughout the year subject to City Council's approval. - 6.3 Annual adjustments to the Operating and Capital Budgets shall be limited to the following circumstances, which may change previously approved future property tax rates: - 6.3.1 City Council-directed changes to its Strategic Priorities and/or the City's Strategic Plan that have significant financial impacts on service delivery. - 6.3.2 Significant changes to operating impacts resulting from Capital Budget adjustments. - 6.3.3 Unanticipated external factors such as: - a) budgetary, legislative or regulatory changes made by federal and provincial governments;
+- In each year of an approved Multi-Year Business Plan and Budget, City Council may make adjustments to the current and future years of the business plan and budget.
+Adjustments shall be made once per year, near the end of the current fiscal year during specified dates as listed in an approved meeting calendar. - 6.2 Notwithstanding subsection 6.1, Capital Budget adjustments may be made throughout the year subject to City Council approval. - 6.3 Annual adjustments to the Operating and Capital Budgets shall be limited to the following circumstances, which may change previously approved future property tax rates: - 6.3.1 City Council-directed changes to its Strategic Priorities and/or the City's Strategic Plan that have significant financial impacts on service delivery. - 6.3.2 Significant changes to operating impacts resulting from Capital Budget adjustments. - 6.3.3 Unanticipated external factors such as: - a) budgetary, legislative or regulatory changes made by federal and provincial governments; - b) changes imposed on pension plan contributions, negotiated collective bargaining settlements and interest rates; - changes to economic forecasts that impact budgetary expenditures or revenues, including assessment growth; or - d) any other significant external factors as deemed by the City Manager or Chief Financial Officer.

-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 4 of 20
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy